How to Write a Job Advert (The Complete Guide)

-Pro tip: conduct an internal survey, asking your company’s existing employees what they value most about working there.
+Pro tip: conduct an internal survey, asking your company’s existing employees what they value most about working for you.
 Share those things on your job advert.

 When mapping out requirements for candidates, it is tempting to write a long list of bullet points.
 But did you know that by listing too many requirements, you are actually risking losing quality candidates?

 Studies have shown that women only apply for jobs when they meet 100% of the requirements.
 Men on the other hand, apply when they only meet 60% of the qualifications.

 The key here is to not go overboard with the requirements.
 Only list the things that the candidate actually must have.